 - Meditations should be focused on gratitude or traditional loving-kindness meditations.
 Mantra’s such as “I am calm and centered” or simply the word “Peace” will help soothe those feelings of agitation.

-Symptoms of earthy depression include: lethargy, dullness, lack of motivation, deep sadness, procrastination, feelings of being stuck, eating and sleeping excessively, and when faced with option to fight, flee or freeze they will freeze.
+Symptoms of kapha/earth imbalances: lethargy, dullness, lack of motivation, deep sadness, procrastination, feelings of being stuck, eating and sleeping excessively, and when faced with option to fight, flee or freeze they will freeze.

 - Once on the mat, asana practice should be invigorating.
 Focused on feeling expansiveness through the physical body with opportunities for challenge and finding comfort through discomfort.
 Poses such as: sun salutations, warrior flows and back bends will be great feel good poses here.